qcat2002/muscle/README.md

 | `[0, 1]` (Min-Max Normalization)  | Stable          | Fast              | Good               |
 | `mean=0, std=1` (Z-score Standardization) | Very Stable     | Very Fast         | Excellent          |

+### FINISH [April 1 2025 (Morning)]

+Variant range of torque values!

+Some datasets store torque values in really small values.
+Some datasets store torque values in large values.

+I guess the researcher standardized the torque value with its mean and stand deviation

+May I get the exact mean and std to unify the value range reversely?

+Based on Professor.Yeo 's guidance, I understand I do not need to denoise the signal of angle & angular velocity, they are isometric.
+I can directly calculate the average.
+Then, the original fluctuated signal will be replaced with average value.